NonceGeek/MoveDID/README.md

 * did sdks

-  The sdks for did & vc impl by Elixir/Javascript
+  The sdks for did & vc impl by Elixir/Javascript.

 * did dApp example

-  The dApp example show how the contract works
+  The dApp example show how the contract works.